 Instructions After Surgery

-These instructions apply to the surgical procedure just completed.
+These instructions apply to a surgical procedure you just underwent.
 They are designed to help you minimize post-surgical discomfort and inform you of situations that may require special attention.

 Pain Medications

-Please alert the office to any allergies or sensitivities that you might have to pain medications so Dr. Noraian may help you find one to which you will not be reactive.
-Discomfort is not unusual to have for at least the first week following your surgical procedure.
-Dr. Noraian will prescribe medication to help you tolerate the post-surgical recovery period and we ask that you please take your medications as directed.
-If necessary, you may take your pain medication at the shortest interval on your prescription to stay ahead of the soreness and if that method is not working for your situation, please contact Dr. Noraian or the office.
-Also, we advise to not take pain medication on an empty stomach, as nausea may result.
-A full glass of a water may be helpful.
+Please alert the staff to any allergies or sensitivities you might have to pain medications so that Dr. Noraian may help you find one to which you will not react.
+Discomfort is typical for at least the first week following your surgical procedure.
+Dr. Noraian will prescribe medication to help you tolerate the post-surgical recovery period and he asks that you take your medications as directed.
+If necessary, you may take your pain medication at the shortest interval on your prescription to stay ahead of the soreness.
+If that method is not working for your situation, please contact Dr. Noraian‘s office.
+Also, he advises that you not take pain medication on an empty stomach, as nausea may result.
+A full glass of water may help.

-Please note that if your prescribed pain medication is not helping, trying to boost it with additional acetaminophen, or Tylenol, may exceed the safety level of Acetaminophen.
+Please note that if your prescribed pain medication is not helping, do not boost it with additional acetaminophen, or Tylenol.
+This may exceed the safety level of acetaminophen.
 Please contact the office with any questions you may have.

 Antibiotics

-Please alert the office to any allergies or sensitivities that you might have to antibiotics so Dr. Noraian may help you find one to which you will not be reactive.
-An antibiotic may be prescribed following your surgical procedure and we suggest you take it as directed until gone, unless you are reacting to it.
-One way to avoid nausea is not to take these medications on an empty stomach.
-Taking the antibiotic on a full glass of water is one way to minimize the nausea side effect and to help it dissolve.
-For women taking birth control pills, be advised that antibiotics may interfere with their effectiveness and alternative forms of birth control may need to be considered.
+Please alert the staff to any allergies or sensitivities that you might have to antibiotics so that Dr. Noraian may help you find one to which you will not react.
+Dr. Noraian may prescribe an antibiotic following your surgical procedure and he suggests you take it as directed until gone unless you are reacting to it.
+One way to avoid nausea is to avoid taking these medications on an empty stomach.
+Taking the antibiotic with a full glass of water is one way to minimize nausea and to help the antibiotic dissolve.
+For women taking birth control pills, antibiotics may interfere with the pill’s effectiveness and alternative forms of birth control may need to be considered.

 Swelling

-Swelling may occur following any surgical procedure and typically increases 2-3 days after the procedure.
+Swelling may occur following any surgical procedure and will typically increase two to three days after the procedure.
 To minimize the swelling, place an ice pack over the outside cheek area for 20 minutes on and 20 minutes off.
-Continue using ice for 2-3 days following the procedure as often as possible.
+Continue using ice for two to three days following the procedure as often as possible.

 Bleeding